RushWTF/RushWTF/README.md

 ### Hi there 👋
+## I'm RushWTF.
+I'm a 17 years old teenager.
+I'm currently studing to complete my dream to work in developing of software.

+## 🛠️ Js and Python
+## 🌍 Spanish native
+## 📌English: Intermediate

 <!--
 **RushWTF/RushWTF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.